The Mannar Magistrates court imposed a ban on observing Maaveerar Naal across the Mannar district.

 The court passed a judgement yesterday that effectively enforces a ban on commemorational activities in Mannar from 21st to 27th November 2020, after Mannar Police filed a case requesting Maaveerar Naal remembrances to be prohibited.

-Following the court order, Attorney S. Dineshan later confirmed the ban on “commemoration activities that fall under the court’s jurisdiction between November 21st to November 27” and revealed that the court imposed a specific ban and restraining order from Maaveerar Naal commemoration activities against five specific persons, including Vanni parliamentarian and Illankai Tamil Arasu Kachchi (ITAK) member, Charles Nirmalanathan.
+Following the court order, Attorney S. Dineshan later confirmed the ban on “commemoration activities that fall under the court’s jurisdiction between November 21st to November 27” and revealed that the court imposed a specific ban and restraining order from Maaveerar Naal commemoration activities against five specific persons, including Illankai Tamil Arasu Kachchi (ITAK) MP for the Vanni district, Charles Nirmalanathan.

 The order also specified that “all members of the general public are prohibited from taking part in Maaveerar Naal commemorations.”